-14 SCHOOL PROCEDURES FOR MANAGING MEDICINES
+15 SCHOOL PROCEDURES FOR MANAGING MEDICINES

 - 1 Medicines should be brought to the school office by parents/carers.
-The designated member of staff will ask the parent to sign the relevant consent form. - 2 The designated person will check that: - the medicine is in its original container as dispensed by a chemist and details match those on the form - the label clearly states the child's first and last name, name of medicine, dose required, method of administration, time/frequency of administration - the patient information leaflet is present to identify any side effects - the medication is in date - 3 The designated person will store the medicine appropriately (locked cupboard or fridge). - 4 The designated person will administer medication at the appropriate time and record in the bound book. - 5 The following procedure will be followed: - the pupil will be asked to state their name this is checked against the label on the medicine, authorisation form and record sheet - the name of the medicine will be checked against the authorisation form and record sheet - the time, dosage and method of administration will be checked against the authorisation form and record sheet - the expiry date will be checked - the medicine is administered - the record sheet is signed (and witnessed by second person where a controlled medicine is administered) - any side effects are noted - the medicine is returned to the appropriate storage - 6 If a child refuses to take their medicine, staff will not force them to do so.
+The designated member of staff will ask the parent to sign the relevant consent form. - 2 The designated person will check that: - The medicine is in its original container as dispensed by a chemist and details match those on the form; - The label clearly states the child's first and last name, name of medicine, dose required, method of administration, time/frequency of administration - the patient information leaflet is present to identify any side effects; - the medication is in date. - 3 The designated person will store the medicine appropriately (locked cupboard or fridge). - 4 The designated person will administer medication at the appropriate time and record in the bound book. - If a child refuses to take their medicine, staff will not force them to do so.
 Staff will record the incident and contact parents.
-If a refusal results in an emergency, the emergency procedures detailed in the healthcare plan will be followed.

-- 7 If the designated person has concerns about a procedure or a medication that they are being asked to administer they will not administer the medicine, but check with the parents or a health professional before taking further action. - 8 At the end of each school day, parents of pupils prescribed antibiotic medication (four doses a day) should collect their child's medicine from the school office.
-For children going to Premier Sports or JHS OOSC, the designated person(s) will pass the medicine to their supervisor who will take responsibility for returning it to the parents.
+If a refusal results in an emergency, the emergency procedures detailed in the Healthcare Plan will be followed. - 6 If the designated person has concerns about a procedure or a medication that they are being asked to administer they will not administer the medicine, but check with the parents or a health professional before taking further action. - 7 At the end of each school day, parents should collect their child's medicine from the school office (anti-biotics).